SarahAzrin/Indigenous-Peoples-Group/README.md

 # A Brief History of the Sámi People

 The Sámi indigenous group inhabited their territory of __Northern Europe__, specifically Norway, Sweden, Finland, and the Russian Kola Peninsula, around __2,000 years ago__ and in that span of time they have settled, created culture around their environment, and underwent colonization and the loss of their land.
 They call their ancestral land, __Sápmi__.
 The Sámi have even been thought of as __Europe’s only indigenous group__, yet there has been little done to preserve their culture and legacy.
 Although the Sámi are not bound to one state, they do have __a flag__ that represents their cultural identity .
 In general the Sámi flag __represents the Sámi people and their ties to the natural world__, but specifically the colors of the flag belong to colors from the __traditional Sámi clothing__ and the __circle symbol__ on the flag represents __the sun and the moon__.
-The flag flies on __Sámi National Day__ which is February 6th.[^2] For 25 years, there have been __many movements to reclaim the Sámi identity__ in order to __unite descendants and rediscover their history and culture__.
+The flag flies on __Sámi National Day__ which is February 6th.[^1] For 25 years, there have been __many movements to reclaim the Sámi identity__ in order to __unite descendants and rediscover their history and culture__.[^2]
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/c/c4/Samem%C3%B8tet_1917_i_Metodistkirken_med_samisk_flagg_foran.jpg"
        label="The Sámi people"